-The new law will lower the blood alcohol concentration factor from .20 to .16.
+The new law will lower the blood alcohol concentration factor from .20 to .16 as an aggravating factor.

 Driver’s License Revocation Periods Change

-For second time offenders who refuse to test or whose BAC exceeds .16 will lose their license for two years.
-These drivers will be permitted to drive if they participate in interlock.
+Second-time offenders who refuse to test or whose BAC exceeds .16 will lose their license for two years.
+These drivers will be permitted to drive if they participate in the interlock program.

 The new law will prevent any person who is charged with at least three driving under the influence offenses within 10 years from reinstating their driver’s licenses without participating in the interlock program.
 They will be granted a limited license or “work license” for at least the first year of the participation with the interlock program and have their full license privileges restored for the following years.

-Individuals charged with their third DUI within 10 years will have their driving privileges revoked for 3 years.
-Offenders charged with driving while intoxicated for their fourth time within 10 years time will have their licenses revoked for 4 years.
-People charged with their fifth offense within 10 years will have their licenses revoked for 6 years.
+Individuals charged with their third DUI within 10 years will have their driving privileges revoked for three years.
+Offenders charged with driving while intoxicated for their fourth time within 10 years’ time will have their licenses revoked for four years.
+People charged with their fifth offense within 10 years will have their licenses revoked for six years.